AlrightErin27/GameOfThronesAPI-P2/README.md

 # Notes:

 👑 In order to meet requirements for this assignment, I may shift focus & change my MVP & stretch.
 Getting the user's & letting them search the api will be the first things I do.
-From there it is likely that I let users save their favorite characters to their profile & build a quiz.👑
+From there it is likely that I let users save their favorite characters to their profile & build a quiz.👑<br>
 👑 Currently, to hit MVP I need to make the API search able, give tables associations, and build saved favorites to user's page.
 May change theme.
 Instead of Buzzfeed, basing the styling & story on bureaucratic website's for states or cities.
 Maybe make fake campaign ads, public services, library card renewal at Citadel library...etc 👑